robertorosero/pyhtonmig/Doc/library/os.rst

    entries ``'.'`` and ``'..'`` even if they are present in the directory.
    Availability: Unix, Windows.

-   This function can be called with a bytes or string argument, and return filenames of the same datatype.
+   This function can be called with a bytes or string argument, and returns filenames of the same datatype.